ameliacode/ameliacode/README.md

 ### What I do
 I am currently working for Startup company, mainly focused on Robotics Computer Vision.
 I've got my masters degree on Aug 2023 at Seoul, South Korea.
-My research mostly revolved around Motion control from generated model with Reinforcement Learning.  <br/>
+My research mostly revolved around motion control from generated model with reinforcement learning.  <br/>

 I plan to study pose estimation with single rgb videos, simulation, or build application from it in future.
 Feel free to contact if you're interested.
 Any suggestions, toy projects are always a yes :)